Testing-AI-Standards/qe-standard/service-manual-qe.md

 Operate to SLOs and error budgets.
 After incidents, add regression tests by default and retire flaky or low-value tests.
 Publish a monthly quality scorecard where possible.

 Building reliable, resilient services depends on how well teams learn and adapt together.

+## Glossary

+- QE (Quality Engineering): - A holistic approach to embedding quality throughout the service lifecycle.
+- QA (Quality Assurance): Traditional process of verifying quality, usually at the end of development.
+- SLO (Service Level Objective): Target level of reliability or performance for a service.
+- Error Budget: The allowable threshold of failures before corrective actions are needed.
+- Flake Budget: A limit on the number of unstable or flaky tests tolerated in the pipeline.
+- Test Pyramid: A testing strategy emphasizing more unit tests, fewer integration tests, and minimal end-to-end tests.
+- Ephemeral Environment: A temporary, disposable environment used for testing.
+- Contract Test: A test that verifies interactions between services or API
+- DORA Metrics: Industry-standard metrics for software delivery performance (e.g., deployment frequency, lead time).
+- Observability: The ability to understand system behaviour through logs, metrics, and traces.
+- Canary Deployment: Gradual release of changes to a small subset of users before full rollout